Harsha-E/My-Portfolio-New/README.md

 # Link For Silicon Valley Project

-If The Below Link Is Not Working Jus Copy And Paste The Below Link:-
+If The Below Link Is Not Working Just Copy And Paste The Below Link:-

 ## https://harshae.000webhostapp.com/trial/trial.html